catalyzeio/engineering-blog/source/2016-04-18-hardening-ssh.html.markdown

 There are two sides to this argument, as some may argue changing the default port reduces your risk to automated attacks (especially unpatched zero day vulnerabilities) and reduces noise to filter when reviewing brute force attempts in your logs.
 Others may argue that this only achieves security through obscurity and adds complications.

-While both arguments may have valid points, keep in mind that administrations may often change the default port to another easily guessable port, port 2222 or something similar.
+While both arguments may have valid points, keep in mind that admins may often change the default port to another easily guessable port, port 2222 or something similar.
 However, with this approach any user (including non-root) could potentially listen on any unprivileged port above 1024.
 If you go this route, your best bet would be a rarely used well known port.
 Additional security options could include Fail2Ban or OSSEC Active Response to ban users making unauthorized connection attempts, or to implement port knocking for your server.

 	Default: Port 22
 	Change: Optional